 Victoria Phillips teaches communications and intellectual property law and serves as the Director of the Glushko-Samuelson Intellectual Property Law Clinic.
 Professor Phillips helped found the clinic and the law school’s Program on Information Justice and Intellectual Property in 2001 to introduce students to the public interest dimensions of intellectual property, communications and information law and policy.
 She serves as faculty advisor to the Communications and Media Law Society.
 In 2008, she was a Visiting Associate Professor of Law at Georgetown University Law Center and served as Acting Director of the Institute of Public Representation’s First Amendment and Media Law Clinic.
 In May, 2015 she was appointed by the Chairman of the Federal Communications Commission to serve a two year term on the agency’s Consumer Advisory Committee and she co-chairs the Media Working Group.
-She also serves on the Board of Directors of the Washington Area Lawyers for the Arts and is Co-Chair of the Transactional Clinics Committee of the American Association of Law School’s Clinical Section.
+She also serves on the Board of Directors of the Washington Area Lawyers for the Arts.
 Her scholarship and advocacy explores the dynamic changes taking place in these fields and the challenging public interest issues raised by these developments.
 She has also published several articles and speaks regularly on the history and public interest goals of the growing IP and Technology law school clinical community.